No products in the cart.

-Greetings are an important part of Arabic culture and a way of showing respect.
-How to greet someone in Arabic varies on the occasion, the age and status of the person as well on the time of the day.
-Below are the most common Arabic greetings you should know for your trip to the Middle East.
+Arabic greetings are a little more sophisticated when compared to some other languages.
+There are multiple possibilities to choose from, depending on the occasion, the age and status of the person as well as the time of the day.
+Below are the most common Arabic greetings you should know.

 Hello in Arabic